draptik/dotnet-templating/README.md

-# Templating dotnet projects and solutions
+# Templating a dotnet solution

 Why?

-I want a simple way of setting up new dotnet solutions using [CPM - Central Package Management](https://learn.microsoft.com/en-us/nuget/consume-packages/Central-Package-Management).
+I want a simple way of setting up new dotnet solution using [CPM - Central Package Management](https://learn.microsoft.com/en-us/nuget/consume-packages/Central-Package-Management).

 Using CPM solves many pain points I have with dotnet development: